 Although African violets (Saintpaulia ionantha) hail from Africa, lots of people in the United States grow them as indoor plants.
-They are easy care and beautiful, blooming most of the year, but that doesn’t make them free of aphids or other pests.
+They are easy to care for and beautiful, blooming most of the year, but that doesn’t make them free of aphids or other pests.

 When you find African violet pests attacking your favorite potted plants, you need to take appropriate action.
 Read on for information on managing African violet insects, including tips for African violet aphid control.